 Why ships are toxic

-Dumped on site, asbestos is used by workers living beside the shipbreaking yards for construction and other use.
+Surrounding communities can be exposed to the asbestos that is hastily dumped in landfills.
+Dumped on site, asbestos is also used by workers living beside the shipbreaking yards for construction and other use.
 Asbestos boards originating from end-of-life vessels are also frequently sold on the second hand market.
 The re-working process is very primitive and no precautions against contamination are taken.

 Workers can be exposed to toxic oil and fuel when they inhale the fumes released by torch-cutting on shipbreaking yards.
 Everyone is at risk when eating contaminated fish and drinking contaminated water.
 Due to poor gas-freeing operations prior to torch cutting, residue oils are also at the source of explosions killing and injuring workers on the spot.